Wan20/ListViewUsingArrayAdapter/README.md

   this two example not very different function, just one example more flexibel than the other so i put it in same theme apps.

-  Note: dicoding.com is one from some academy where i learn, however they make student more comfortable for learn.
+  Note: dicoding.com is an academy where i learn android, however they make student more comfortable for learn.
 So, i don't say one code is more better.
 Just want say a little different make a different "title".

-  Please for someone who read my github to discuss with me if i have a mistake, however programmer must learn from any mistake and improve from that, Thank You :) ..
+  Please for someone who read my github to discuss with me if i have a mistake so i can fix it next time, however programmer must learn from any mistake and improve from that, Thank You :) ..